Is it usual and acceptable for a male psychologist to have closed sessions with a young female patient?

 Also, you should feel comfortable bringing up your concern and questions with the psychologist.
 How he answers will help you determine whether this is a psychologist with whom you feel comfortable or rather, someone who doesn’t respond adequately to your concerns and doesn’t partner with you in treating your child.
 If you need any information regarding his licensing, policies related to child safety and current standing within the medical community, he should willingly provide you with that information.
 You may also want to contact the licensing board to find out if there are any complaints or actions taken against the psychologist.

 You are right that in this current environment where the media is publicizing child sexual abuse cases, there are new opportunities for parents everywhere to be even more mindful than ever when planning for their children’s safety.
-You may be interested in our prevention tools that are listed in the resources below that support families planning for safety.
+You may be interested in our prevention tools that support families planning for safety.

 Stop It Now!